 Your dentist would suggest for you to have root canal treatment for one or more of the following reasons:

-What signs and symptoms would suggest that I may need a root canal?
+What signs and symptoms would suggest that I might need a root canal?

 Signs you may notice: